Home - Pit Boss vs Rec Teq Grills in 2023

 Rec Teq Stampede (RT-590) Vs Pit Boss PB-820FB:

-So, which is the best middle-size pellet grill?
+So, which is the middle-size pellet grill?
 Again, the Pit Boss has a lower price.
-And again, the Rec-Teq is more expensive, but it wins out on most of the key features.
+Again, the Rec-Teq is more expensive, but it wins out on most of the key features.
 It’s going to be another battle of the most impressive features versus the best value.

 Thankfully, both of these also have the same stainless steel construction as their larger and more expensive siblings.
 Both are durable and have decent warranties.
 The main differences between the two are price, convenience, cooking area, and hopper size.